 Getting Started with MaxTAF

-All you need is:
+All you need to start is:

 - A working computer with internet access